Natural skincare solutions: Dry skin vs dehydrated skin

 Drink less caffeinated drinks such as coffee and tea.

-When working out, taking a few sips of water every 20 minutes at a minimum).
+When working out, take a few sips of water every 20 minutes at a minimum).

 Replenish fluids after you work out.